opensearch-project/documentation-website/_dashboards/visualize/maps.md

 2. Select **Filters**.
 3. Select **Add filter**.
 4. Select **Shape**.
 5. Draw the shape over the area on the map that you want to select.
+(Shape?
+Boundary?
+Distance?)

 Map filters have the following properties: